C-Platts/C-Platts/README.md

 - ⚡ Fun fact: ...
 -->

-Hello, my name is Connor Platts and I am a Trainee Java SDET Consultant at Sparta Global.
+My name is Connor Platts and I am a Trainee Java SDET Consultant at Sparta Global.

 The repos here are most of the projects I have worked during my time training at Sparta Global.